CaglarKullu/virtual_food_storage/README.md

   }
 }
 ```
-Models like User, FoodItem, and Vault extend BaseData, inheriting these essential traits.
+Models like `User`, `FoodItem`, and `Vault` extend `BaseData`, inheriting these essential traits.

 ### Effective State Management

-I use StateNotifier along with Riverpod for state management.
+I use `StateNotifier` along with Riverpod for state management.
 The switch statement in UI components reacts to different states:

 ```dart
 class FoodItemsView extends ConsumerWidget {